iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - connect incidents back to the exact release and change set
 - generate evidence packs that show what changed, what was tested, what failed, who approved, and what residual risk remains

-This is the core commercial wedge:
+At the center of the product direction is a simple idea:

-**We make release decisions defensible.**
+**Make release decisions more defensible.**

 ---

 ## Core product areas

-## 1. Registry and lineage
+### 1. Registry and lineage

 The registry acts as the source of truth for the platform.